rydmike/flex_color_scheme/README.md

 > This is an alternative that on desktop app's results in the Flutter
 > `comfortable` visual density being used, instead of `compact`.
 On devices, they both result in default large
 > small device friendly visual density.
 This helper function was added to provide an easy option for using a bit larger
-> UI elements also on desktop and web apps while keeping the correct size for devices.
+> UI elements also on desktop and web apps, while keeping the correct size for devices.
 This is useful if the desktop
 > and web versions are occasionally used on computers with touch screens.
 The `comfortable` density is a nice
 > balance that still look compact enough to be desktop like, while providing a bit
 > more touch friendly space without looking like an overblown device UI on a desktop.